 A video-based study of everyday cycling behaviour in a city not well-known for its cycling culture reveals much about how cyclists interact with the city.
 In some ways, our findings mirror those of others, suggesting commonalities with cities with established cycling cultures.
-For example, we found that more-confident cyclists would navigate whichever material infrastructure they were presented with and avoid it altogether if inconvenient (Moudon et al., 2005, Aultman-Hall et al., 1997), in line with (Latham and Wood, 2015) less-confident cyclists would often stop at problematic barriers.
+For example, we found that more-confident cyclists would navigate whichever material infrastructure they were presented with and avoid it altogether if inconvenient (Moudon et al., 2005, Aultman-Hall et al., 1997).
+Similarly, in line with (Latham and Wood, 2015) less-confident cyclists would often stop at problematic barriers.
 We found evidence of how ambiguities in material infrastructure resulted in what can be perceived to others as ‘immoral’ behaviour (Ihlström et al., 2021), but which was perceived to the cyclist as justified.
 We found that whilst there were incidents of note during journeys, most attention was given to the beginning and end of journey transitions – in other words how cyclists transitioned from public roads to their place of work/residence.
 Here, we found that even where material provision is deemed acceptable by cyclists for the duration of their journey, they indicated issues with how they would exit the roads and subsequently enter into what they perceived as more noticeable conflicts with other people – most notably pedestrians.
 These transitions are seemingly well catered for in other modes, but are left ambiguous when cycling.

 Overall, we found that a video-based approach of this kind allowed us to understand how cyclists move through the city in their own way.
-In doing so, we were able to observe how small shortcomings in material infrastructure and the meanings this carried to the individual became amplified in a way that creates conflict – perceived or otherwise.
+In doing so, we were able to observe how small shortcomings in material infrastructure, and the meanings this carried to the individual, became amplified in a way that creates conflict – perceived or otherwise.
 In this way, one of the clear material challenges for transport planners is to design out such ambiguities and to recognise that, as a practice which has a wide range of skill levels, infrastructure should cater to those of both high and low-confidence in order to be fully utilised.

 References